botlabs-gg/yagpdb/breaking_changes.md

 **3rd aug 2018 (1.4-dev)**
  - dutil now only has one maintained branch, the master which was merged with dgofork.
  - my discordgo fork's default branch is now `yagpdb` instead of `master`
- - Updated build scripts (docker and circle) as a result, if your docker script isnt working in the future this is most likely the reason if you have a old version of the docker build script
+ - Updated build scripts (docker and circle) as a result, if your docker script isn't working in the future this is most likely the reason if you have a old version of the docker build script